 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates the following funds; a General Fund and a Capital Projects Fund.
+The School operates the following funds: a General Fund, a Special Revenue Fund, a Capital Projects Fund, and a Debt Service Fund.
 Each of these funds are major funds.

-The School adopts an annual budget for its governmental funds.
-A budgetary comparison schedule, as required, has been provided for the General Fund to demonstrate compliance with the budget.
+The School adopts annual budgets for its governmental funds.
+A budgetary comparison schedule, as required, has been provided for the General Fund and Major Special Revenue Fund to demonstrate compliance with the budgets.